MetaphorData/connectors/docs/model.md

 }
 ```

-However, when referencing another logical ID in a metadata aspect, it's more common to use a string-based ID know as "Entity ID".
-This is also the ID that's used internally as the database's primary & foreign keys.
+However, when referencing another logical ID in a metadata aspect, it's more common to use a string-based ID known as "Entity ID."
+This ID is used internally as the database's primary & foreign keys.
 An Entity ID can be directly generated from the corresponding logical ID by taking the MD5 hash it canonical JSON string (see [RFC 8785](https://datatracker.ietf.org/doc/html/rfc8785) for more details).
-This is completely abstracted away by utility methods such as `to_dataset_entity_id`.
+The actual implementation is hidden from the users through utility methods such as `to_dataset_entity_id`.

 ## Python Classes & Utility Methods

 We generate Python [data classes](https://docs.python.org/3/library/dataclasses.html) for `MetadataChangeEvent` and all its subfields and logical IDs.
 Using these classes will ensure that the generated JSON file will conform to the expected schema.
-All the fields also include [type hints](https://www.python.org/dev/peps/pep-0484/) to prevent incorrect assingments.
+All the fields also include [type hints](https://www.python.org/dev/peps/pep-0484/) to prevent incorrect assignments.

 There are also several utilitiy methods defined in [event_utils.py](../metaphor/common/event_util.py) and [entity_id.py](../metaphor/common/entity_id.py) to simplify the building of `MetadataChangeEvent` and string-based entity IDs.